 Watching people practise can give you vital clues to confidence building.
 This might be colleagues rehearsing a pitch and making careful note of what people do and how they do it (the ‘how’ is important, so take notes).

 You can also observe professional performers’ rehearsals.
-The London Symphony Orchestra sells tickets to rehearsals, as does the English National Ballet.
+[Update: whilst COVID-19 safety measures are in effect, you may be able to watch rehearsals via video.
+Otherwise, we may have to wait for a while.
+Check websites for what’s available] The London Symphony Orchestra sells tickets to rehearsals, as does the English National Ballet.
 There are heaps of videos of famous performers rehearsing as well as short videos with practical tips, for example, this video of the National Theatre’s Vocal Coach in action.
 If sport’s your thing, get to a match early and watch the warm-up practice and pre-match routines.
 You might be surprised; some have simple strategies and others have eccentric rituals (read Gary Neville’s account of his pre-match prep in his Manchester United days).
 Develop your own preparation routine if you’re stepping up to chairing meetings and delivering presentations.

 Do your homework – and chart your progress